GENUKI Help Wanted

 GENUKI is hosted and maintained by a number of people each looking after their own section but producing pages with a common structure and "look and feel".
 This means that browsers of the pages can easily find their way around and locate the information they want rather like you do in a library.
 We achieve this by having a set of standards which we all agree to follow.
 There are also a number of people willing to help and offer advice on producing WWW pages for GENUKI.

-The next stage on most of the county pages is to expand the Towns and Parishes sections, and the best example of what can be achieved can be seen by looking at Durham and Northumberland.
+The next stage on most of the county pages is to expand the Towns and Parishes sections, and the best example of what can be achieved can be seen by looking at Northumberland.
 That's the long term aim and we don't expect new county page maintainers to immediately produce them.
 It's more a job of working to that end and encouraging like minded people to provide more relevant information.
 It's obviously preferable to have somebody providing basic information and maintenance rather than having no maintenance on a county at all.
 Further ideas for filling pages have been suggested by a number of the existing GENUKI maintainers.
 There are also a number of suggestions of URLs which contains lists of relevant links which can be added.

 So if you want to take part you will be made most welcome.